rmjatlas/rmjatlas.github.io/README.md

 ## Welcome, I'm glad you made it this far!
 My goal in preparing this short note is to offer a glimpse into my humble, yet amazing life.
 Amazing, because of all the extraordinary people I've met along the way.
 If you choose to read on, you'll discover some of my interests, experiences, and half-baked ideas—nothing earth-shattering, but you might just trip over something that tickles your fancy.
+Or, you maybe you'd prefer visit my [GitHub repositories](https://github.com/rmjatlas) instead!

 ### Interests
 #### Cycling—in the Direction of Delicious Food, of Course!